Skip to content

 Year: 1881

-Peasants and flowering chestnut trees in the French spring countryside.
+Peasants and blooming chestnut trees in the French countryside in spring.

 Style: Impressionism